alebastr/sway-systemd/README.md

 sudo ninja -C build install
 ```

+All the components will be installed, but only the session part will be enabled by default.\
-Only the session part is installed by default.
-Pass `-Dcgroups=enabled` to the `meson build` command to install cgroups assignment script as well.
+Pass `-Dautoload-configs=autostart,cgroups,locale1` or `-Dautoload-configs=all` to the `meson build` command to enable the remaining components.

 The command will install configuration files from [`config.d`](./config.d/) to the `/etc/sway/config.d/` directory which is included from the default sway config.
 If you are using custom sway configuration file and already removed the `include /etc/sway/config.d/*` line you may need to edit your config and include the installed files.